 What food services are available?

-We offer a full service restaurant and bar.
+We offer a full service restaurant and bar at the clubhouse as well as a snack stand located within the park.
 Learn more here!

 Are we allowed to bring our own food?

 No outside food or beverage is allowed to be brought into TreEscape other than individual, sealed bottles of water.
 However, exceptions are made for Guests with special medical needs where their well-being may be compromised while in the park.
 Guests with special medical needs will be required to show proof of medical condition in the form of a physician’s note, medical device, tattoo, ID bracelet or approved medical card.

 Yes, we offer lockers to guests at time of harnessing.
 Lockers are free to guests and based on availability.

 Are private or group lessons available?

 All participants will be provided adequate training, so lessons are not required.
 If desired, arrangements can be made to hire a guide.
 If interested, please call ahead to make sure that one is available.
 More information about guides can be found on our Guide FAQ page.

 Information on how to get to the park can be found on the Directions page.